Big Brother Canada season 1: Have-Not(s)

-Call-out order
+Nominations Cermony

 Before the week's Nominations Ceremony, the Head of Household would put the keys of the HouseGuests not nominated in the Nomination Wall.
 At the Nomination Ceremony, the HoH will pull the first key from the wall and declare that HouseGuest as safe.
-The saved HouseGuest would pull the next key with the process continuing until there are no keys in the wall.
+The saved HouseGuest would pull the next key, with the process continuing until there are no keys in the wall.
 The two HouseGuests who don’t receive their key are nominated for eviction.